Brighten Up Great Ayton

 - A grant has been given, from North Yorkshire County Council’s Locality Fund, to provide seating and planting for a community garden at the village hall which will be maintained by the Brighten Up Great Ayton group.

-Funding is now being sought for phase 2: July 2019 – June 2020 for: further planting as identified in the village plan; bee, bird and bat boxes; a pollinator trail exploring the story of Great Ayton's High Street through the eyes of pollinators; improving access to the riverside at Low Green; and improving the water quality in the River Leven.
+Funding is still being sought for bee, bird and bat boxes and to improve access to the riverside at Low Green; and improve the water quality in the River Leven.

 Images and information provided by Caryn Loftus of Brighten Up Great Ayton and Moor Sustainable.